rxgx/chopped/README.md

 You've ran out of ideas and money.
 Here's a few ideas on how to pivot!

 - Data from Firebase
-- CSS with Styled Components
-- Rendered by Next.JS and React
+- Rendered by Next.JS via React